Section 1

 However, ANY-maze relies on third-party software (called ‘drivers’) to talk to a number of the image capture and input/output devices that it uses.
 If a device is particularly old, the manufacturer may not have produced a 64-bit driver, and so the 64-bit version of ANY-maze won’t be able to communicate with it.

 If you’re using any of these older, ‘legacy’ devices with ANY-maze, then you won’t be able to use the 64-bit version of ANY-maze and you’ll need to stick with the 32-bit version (version 6).
-However, bear in mind that we will only be maintaining this 32-bit version until the end of June 2022.
+However, bear in mind that this 32-bit version is no longer being maintained.

 Section 4